zulip/zulip/docs/code-style.rst

 -----------------

 We follow the Git project's own commit discipline practice of "Each commit is a minimal coherent idea".
+This discipline takes a bit of work, but it makes it much easier for code reviewers to spot bugs, and makesthe commit history a much more useful resource for developers trying to understand why the code works the way it does, which also helps a lot in preventing bugs.

 Coherency requirements for any commit: